BoSunesen/pointsofinterest/README.md

 - `github.com/BoSunesen/pointsofinterest/webapi/factories.ClientFactory`
 - `github.com/BoSunesen/pointsofinterest/webapi/factories.WorkerFactory`

+See https://godoc.org/github.com/BoSunesen/pointsofinterest/webapi/factories for more information on the factory interfaces, and https://godoc.org/github.com/BoSunesen/pointsofinterest/webapi/logging for Logger interface.
 The project includes a main package that starts the back-end using very simple implementations of the interfaces.
 See [Links](#Links) for a Google App Engine initialization project.